rdiachenko/ml-lab/k_means/README.md

 Implements a k-means clustering algorithm and applies it to image compression.
 It provides various centroid initialization strategies and allows to compress images by reducing the number of colors used.

+For a detailed walkthrough on how I used k-means for image compression, check out [this post](https://www.rdiachenko.com/posts/ml/k-means-image-compression/).

 ## Features

 - Implements k-means clustering algorithm